 Certain vegetable oils, seeds, nuts, and avocados are the best dietary sources of monounsaturated fatty acids.
 Eat them regularly to lower LDL cholesterol.

 Health benefits of monounsaturated fatty acids

-Above all, monounsaturated fats are good for your heart, if you consume them in moderation.
-Above all, we should replace foods containing saturated fats or trans fats with foods rich in monounsaturated fats!
+Monounsaturated fats are good for your heart if you consume them in moderation.
+Especially when we replace foods containing saturated fats or trans fats with foods rich in monounsaturated fats!

 According to the American Heart Association, monounsaturated fats can reduce LDL cholesterol levels in the blood.
 Hence, they can lower the risk of heart disease and stroke.